Netcentric/accesscontroltool/docs/BuildPackage.md

 mvn clean install
 ```

-This command will create a CQ Package as a ZIP file inside accesscontroltool-package/target called accesscontroltool-package-<VERSION>.zip.
+This command will create an AEM/CQ Package as a ZIP file inside accesscontroltool-package/target called accesscontroltool-package-<VERSION>.zip.

 The package can be installed using the AEM Package Manager.
 If you run AEM on http://localhost:4502 you can also install from the command line using this command: